D3strukt0r/CraftCMS-Svelte-Blueprint/README.md

 Contributors can be seen in the [CONTRIBUTORS.md](.github/CONTRIBUTORS.md) file.

-See also the full list of [contributors](https://github.com/D3strukt0r/craftcms-blueprint/contributors) who participated in this project.
+See also the full list of [contributors][gh-contributors] who participated in this project.

 ## License